-The program has two goals: to develop the creativity and skills of a writer, and to develop the social and ethical values of a responsible person.
+The program has two goals: to develop the creativity and skills of a writer, and to cultivate the social and ethical values of a responsible person.
 It uses high-quality trade books for genre immersion and author studies, and easy-to-teach mini-lessons to reinforce the skills and conventions taught in the program.
-Writing instruction, regular community-building elements, and guided partner work are integrated to develop in students a sense of autonomy, belonging, and competence.
+The lessons integrate writing instruction, regular community-building elements, and guided partner work to develop in students a sense of autonomy, belonging, and competence.

 New Writing Units to Support the Common Core

 DSC has produced new units, lessons, and extension activities that address specific Common Core standards not previously covered.

 The new instructional materials support the following Common Core State Standards in Writing:

 - Standards 1, 4, 5, 9, 9a, 9b, and 10